Excoriate/terraform-registry-aws-containers/modules/ecs-task/README.md

 <!-- BEGIN_TF_DOCS -->
-# ☁️ Auto-scaling module for ECS (services)
+# ☁️ ECS Task definition module.
 ## Description

-This module enables an auto-scaling strategy for an application or service that's intended to run on ECS (service).
-* 🚀 **ECS service auto-scaling**: ECS service auto-scaling with the specified name.
+This module creates an ECS task definition with the specified name.
-* 🚀 **ECS service auto-scaling policy**: ECS service auto-scaling policy with the specified name.
+* 🚀 **ECS task definition**: ECS task definition with the specified name.
-* 🚀 **ECS service auto-scaling target**: ECS service auto-scaling target with the specified name.
+* 🚀 **ECS task definition revision**: ECS task definition revision with the specified name.

-Currently, this module doesnt' support other services, only `ECS service` for now.
-Future services will be added soon.
+This module pretends to be used as a safer way to create ECS task definitions, by using the `terraform` way to create them, and parsing the resulting object as a valid .json that can be used in an ECS service.

 ---
 ## Example